EtheaDev/VCLThemeSelector/README.md

 **ModernAppDemo** is compatible with Delphi 10.3, Delphi 10.2 and Delphi 10.1 (with 10.1 png stream format of pictures inside biolife.xml are incompatible: use an old biolife.xml file).

 ## Release Notes ##

+16 Oct 2021
+- Added New Windows11 Light and Dark Themes to Modern Demo (Delphi 11)
+- Added New Windows11 Light and Dark Themes to Launcher (Delphi 11)

+23 Aug 2021
+- Added support for Delphi 11

 24 Jan 2021
 - Changed preview to separate Light and Dark Themes